-Ashland Flight Operations
+Ashland FLight Operations

-210121-N-UM706-1164 PHILIPPINE SEA (Jan.
-21, 2021) Sailors launch and recover an MV-22 Osprey tiltrotor aircraft, assigned to the Marine Medium Tiltrotor Squadron (VMM) 262 aboard the amphibious dock landing ship USS Ashland (LSD 48).
+210129-N-UM706-1342 PHILIPPINE SEA (Jan.
+29, 2021) Boatswain’s Mate 2nd Class Jeremiah Nortey, from Bronx, N.Y., signals an MH-60S Sea Hawk helicopter, from Helicopter Sea Combat Squadron (HSC) 25, aboard the amphibious dock landing ship USS Ashland (LSD 48).
 Ashland, part of the America Expeditionary Strike Group, along with the 31st Marine Expeditionary Unit, is operating in the U.S. 7th Fleet area of responsibility to enhance interoperability with allies and partners, serving as a ready response force to defend peace and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Madysson Anne Ritter)

 |Date Taken: